 This system adds a lot of variety to the game’s combat as you’ll be able to combine and experiment with any combination of skulls you’ve acquired until you find an enjoyable playstyle.

 Developer: Airship Syndicate – Platform: PS4 | Xbox One | Switch | PC

-The series is traditionally played in third-person, but in Genesis, the camera is placed above your player character, offering a top-down perspective reminiscent of classic dungeon crawlers like Diablo.
-Fans of hack and slash games will already know how beneficial it is to be able to see as much of the battlefield as possible.
-While it may not be as polished as its numbered predecessors, Genesis delivers the same satisfying combat and progression mechanics fans have come to expect from the series.
+The series is traditionally played in third-person.
+In Genesis, instead, the camera is placed above your player character, offering a top-down perspective reminiscent of classic dungeon crawlers like Diablo.
+Fans of hack and slash games already know how great it is to be able to see as much of the battlefield as possible.
+While it may not be as polished as its numbered predecessors, Genesis delivers the same satisfying combat and progression mechanics that fans have come to expect from the series.

 Devil May Cry 5

 Developer: Capcom – Platform: PS4 | Xbox One | PC

 Set five years after the events of DMC 4, Devil May Cry 5 tells a brand new story from the perspective of three playable characters.
 The series’ staple protagonist Dante is joined by the returning demon hunter Nero, and V, one of Dante’s clients, who possesses the ability to conjure familiars by casting spells.

 The trio set off on an adventure to defeat the Demon King Urizen before he destroys the mortal realm.
 While veteran players will appreciate the return of Dante and Nero’s sophisticated fighting styles, newcomer V offers an exciting alternative approach to combat.

 Of course, this is still Devil May Cry, so expect to be rated on your hack and slash abilities via a style meter that fills the longer you keep your combo going.
 This shouldn’t be too hard, considering that the game features an expansive arsenal of demon-killing blades, guns, and gadgets that are just as ridiculous and over-the-top as the characters who wield them.